wojdyr/fityk/doc/index.rst

 ..

-* to fit bell-shaped functions (Gaussian, Lorentzian, Voigt, Pearson VII, bifurcated Gaussian, EMG, Doniach-Sunjic, etc.),
+* to fit peaks -- bell-shaped functions (Gaussian, Lorentzian, Voigt, Pearson VII, bifurcated Gaussian, EMG, Doniach-Sunjic, etc.),

 ... but any functions can be fitted to any 2D (*x*,\ *y*) data.